AIBluefisher/dbarf/README.md

 ## 4. Training & Evaluation

 Once your data is prepared, you can train IBRNet and DBARF.
 At first, you need to edit the corresponding configuration file to train the desired dataset.
 Note that for IBRNet, we only train a coarse nerf instead of a coarse nerf + a fine nerf.
-To reproduce our results, it is recommended to use our [pretrained model]() (to be uploaded).
+To reproduce our results, it is recommended to use our **[pretrained model](https://drive.google.com/drive/folders/1K7mqz11fwtlCNr5sR8-YKeVWC3Si6DBi?usp=sharing)** for further finetuning.

 ### Training